OlegMasnik/TestKotlin/README.md

 # TestKotlin

-It is a text editor, written in Kotlin
+It is a text editor, written on Kotlin